AdamDemirel/adamdemirel.com/content/job-satisfaction.md

 Average happiness levels begin to fall after the first 15 minutes of the commute to work, then the negative effects peak at 61-90mins and remain stably detrimental after.
 The except is when you get to 3h+ each way, the negative effects begin to disappear - suggesting this subset of people might have different expectations and perceptions about their commute.

-If you are travelling by car or private vehicle, those travelling less than 15 minutes each way are happier than those travelling 16min+ by the same method.
-If you are travelling by bus, those spending more than 30min+ commuting were less happy the latter.
-If you are travelling by train, there's no adverse effects on well-being up to 30mins compared to those in cars and buses, but after 30 minutes of travel, happiness levels dropped for those travelling by any method.
-Interestingly, those cycling or walking to work btw 16-30mins had lower happiness than those travelling only 15 mins by any method, but people cycling 30mins or more to work had similar levels of those travelling only up to 15 mins by other methods.
+If you are traveling by car or private vehicle, those traveling less than 15 minutes each way are happier than those traveling 16min+ by the same method.
+If you are traveling by bus, those spending more than 30min+ commuting were less happy the latter.
+If you are traveling by train, there's no adverse effects on well-being up to 30mins compared to those in cars and buses, but after 30 minutes of travel, happiness levels dropped for those traveling by any method.
+Interestingly, those cycling or walking to work btw 16-30mins had lower happiness than those traveling only 15 mins by any method, but people cycling 30mins or more to work had similar levels of those traveling only up to 15 mins by other methods.

 # ESM